Hamiltonian analysis of Mimetic gravity with higher derivatives: Mimetic gravity with higher derivative terms couples to the curvature

-Further more, as we have set the unitary gauge which satisfy $\{\phi-t,\mathrm{H}[N]\}\neq 0$, the time evolution of $\mathcal{H}$ determines $u=0$ and so the chain of constraints for $\pi_N\approx0$ determinates here.
-The first class property of spatial diffeomorphism is unspoiled in the unitary gauge, and the time evolution of $\HM_i$ is automatically preserved, so the chain of constraints for $\pi_i$ determinates here.
+Further more, as we have set the unitary gauge which satisfy $\{\phi-t,\mathrm{H}[N]\}\neq 0$, the time evolution of $\mathcal{H}$ determines $u=0$ and so the chain of constraints for $\pi_N\approx0$ terminates here.
+The first class property of spatial diffeomorphism is unspoiled in the unitary gauge, and the time evolution of $\HM_i$ is automatically preserved, so the chain of constraints for $\pi_i$ terminates here.